How Supply Chains Work

 Sourcing

 Supply chains begin with inputs.
-These may be natural resources or intermediate goods.
+These may be natural resources such as metals, timber, or agricultural products, or intermediate goods such as chemicals, electronics, or textiles.
+Sourcing decisions determine cost, quality, and resilience.

 Manufacturing